Tamara Harris, director

 - provide holistic nursing care to individuals, families, communities and society as a whole while respecting individual and cultural diversity

 - demonstrate effective leadership that fosters independent thinking, use of informatics and collaborative communication in the management of nursing care

 - assume responsibility and accountability for quality improvement and delivery of safe and effective nursing care

 - serve as an advocate for clients and for the profession of nursing

-- and demonstrate continuing competence, growth and development in the profession.
+- and value continuing competence, growth and development in the profession of nursing.

 Many scholarships are available to students entering the nursing program at SFA.
 These scholarships have been established through the generosity of individuals, family members and organizations that recognize and support the role of education in the advancement of the nursing profession.
 Further information regarding nursing scholarships may be obtained by contacting the SFA Alumni Association or the Office of Development.
-The development office administers the Albert and Wilda Harris Scholarship and the Betty Baker Cardiovascular Scholarship in collaboration with the School of Nursing.
 The scholarship list may be found on the nursing website at nursing.sfasu.edu.